sdhina/EE-452_TwicthEgoNets/README.md

 This is the repository for our Network Machine Learning final project.

-To reproduce our result you can download the Twitch Ego Nets Dataset from https://snap.stanford.edu/data/twitch_ego_nets.html
+To reproduce our results you can download the Twitch Ego Nets Dataset from https://snap.stanford.edu/data/twitch_ego_nets.html

 You can find our report [here] ()